Welcome to Dr. Nelson's

 Here she is on the day of injury.
 Note that the tip of the index finger is cut off quite straight

 and that there is missing skin and nail bed.
-There is no missing bone.
-The tip could not be found,

 so the wound was covered with a special dressing called Tegaderm and changed at 5 days.